 So what do you think of my ‘men’s shirt apron’?
 Will you be having a go yourself?
 I think it’s one of the cutest upcycles that I’ve made yet, though you may disagree!

-I have a page full of projects on refashioning clothes into something new if you need some inspiration!
+I have a page full of different sewing projects including refashioning clothes if you’re looking for something new or are in need of some inspiration!

 Eve Tokens (aka The Creative Curator) is a fashion designer, creative pattern cutter and sewing pattern designer.